Koukyosyumei/Attack_SplitNN/README.md

 # Attacking SplitNN

-Attacking_SplitNN is a Python library, and it allows you to easily experiment with various combinations of attack and defense algorithms against SplitNN within PyTorch and scikit-learn.
+`Attacking_SplitNN` allows you to easily experiment with various combinations of attack and defense algorithms against SplitNN within PyTorch and scikit-learn.

 ## Install